axambo/sonard-hacklab-resources/README.md

 # AI Performance Playground - Sonar+D Hacklab Resources

 Inspired by and adapted from the [Timbre Resources webpage](https://github.com/comma-lab/timbre-resources), this is a living document of resources to support the development of hacks & prototypes for the [AI Performance Playground organised by Sónar+D 2025](https://sonar.es/en/programme/sonar-d/open-call-hacklab) with the goal of exploring and deepening the use of machine learning tools, AI, and other related technologies with a critical perspective.
 Collaboratively and through the exchange of skills and knowledge, the aim is to learn to critically apply new tools in musical and performative practices, and what surrounds them.
+The resources focus on sound with a section related to visuals.

 ## User-friendly systems

 [Audiostellar](https://audiostellar.xyz) - AI-powered experimental sampler

+[Wekinator](http://www.wekinator.org) - Machine learning for building new musical instruments, gestural game controllers, computer vision or computer listening systems, among others.

 ## Plug-ins